platformsh/platformsh-docs/sites/platform/src/administration/cli/reference.md

 platform login [-f|--force] [--browser BROWSER] [--pipe]
 ```

-Use this command to log in to the Platform.sh CLI using a web browser.
+Use this command to log in to the {{ vendor/name }} CLI using a web browser.

 It launches a temporary local website which redirects you to log in if
 necessary, and then captures the resulting authorization code.